earthsteading/Mobility-Accessibility-Compliance/README.md

 # Univeral Accessibility Checklists

-The following checklists represent the functional performance requirements of universal access as defined by the current legislation and standards referenced above.
+The following checklists represent the functional performance requirements of 'universal access' as defined by the current legislation and standards referenced above.

 ## Clearances and Dimensions Checklists:
  - [ ] Ensure the layout of the building and its components provide sufficient clear spaces and dimensions for people to move around safely.